magidandrew/andrewmagid/_posts/2021-3-27-Processing4-Java-IDE-Setup.md

 Total time: 0 seconds
 ```

 - Processing 3 requires Java 8.
 Using SDK Java9 or higher, there are issues running anything at all.
-[Stackoverflow Post](https://stackoverflow.com/questions/47343612/cannot-compile-when-importing-processing-library-into-eclipse/48292239#48292239)
+[StackOverflow Post](https://stackoverflow.com/questions/47343612/cannot-compile-when-importing-processing-library-into-eclipse/48292239#48292239)